dani007200964/Viking-Skull-Lamp/.github/ISSUE_TEMPLATE/documentation_problem.md

 ---
 name: 📜 Documentation problem
-about: Create a report to help us improve
+about: Report a problem in the documentation
 title: ''
 labels: documentation
 assignees: ''